gpkroeger/lox-interpreter/README.md

     python3 main.py > <name of .lox file>

-For ease of use, you can run:
+For ease of use, you can run our GUI by:

     py app.py